Veterinary Marketing Planning for 2021 – The Road to Recovery

-November is the time of year when we often take a moment to breathe with our clients and carve out strategies and tactics for the coming year.
+This time of year is when we often take a moment to breathe with our clients and carve out strategies and tactics for the coming year.
 This year, we’re in a bit of an abyss due to the changes that the COVID-19 pandemic has brought to the veterinary industry.

 Since we don’t know what 2021 will bring us, we are moving forward with the assumption that we, of course, must continue marketing services, but we must adapt and lead with the best practices we learned over the past nine months.

 Our number one recommendation for veterinary marketing practices over the next year is: Optimize Your Digital Front Door.

 The end goals are the same as other years where a mix of strategies was in play, however for the foreseeable future, your digital front door must be wide open and welcoming – especially for new clients.

 Specifically, that means: